Access Denied

 Tips: Measure oil carefully—1-2 tablespoons for a full meal.
 Use non-stick pans or well-seasoned carbon steel woks to minimize oil needed.
 Cut everything before you start cooking (mise en place)—these methods move fast.
 Add garlic and ginger at the end of cooking to prevent burning.
 Use low-sodium broths or sauces to control sodium.

-Blood sugar optimization: Load up on vegetables (2-3 cups per serving), add 4-6 oz protein, and keep any rice or noodles to ½ cup or less.
-The high vegetable volume creates a satisfying, low glycemic impact meal.
+Practical starting point: Load up on vegetables (about 2–3 cups per serving), add 4–6 oz of protein, and keep rice or noodles to around ½ cup or less, depending on your goals and glucose response.
+The higher vegetable volume can make the meal more filling and often supports a gentler post-meal glucose rise.

 Slow Cooking: Set It and Forget It